policies

 • Failure to attend your session without contact (no-show) will result in a forfeit of your full session fee.

-Cancellation Policy for Standard Therapy Sessions or Feedback sessions
+Cancellation Policy for Standard Therapy Sessions, or Feedback sessions

 • Late Reschedule or Cancellation of less than 48 hours in advance of your scheduled session time will incur a cancellation fee (non-transferrable) of 50% of the total fee.
-Note, no medicare rebates are possible in the case of cancellations/ rescheduling.

 • Late Reschedule or Cancellation of less than 24 hours in advance of your scheduled session time will incur a cancellation fee (non-transferrable) equivalent to the full session fee.
-Note, no medicare rebates are possible in the case of cancellations/ rescheduling.

 • Failure to attend your session without contact (no-show) will result in a forfeit of your full session fee.